stianwe/PowerOfficeGoV2/docs/apis/VoucherApprovalApi.md

 <a id="voucherapprovalget"></a>
 # **VoucherApprovalGet**
-> List&lt;VoucherForApprovalDto&gt; VoucherApprovalGet (ResourceParameters resourceParameter = null, DateTime availableFromDateTimeOffsetGreaterThan = null)
+> List&lt;VoucherForApprovalDto&gt; VoucherApprovalGet (ResourceParameters resourceParameter = null, DateTimeOffset availableFromDateTimeOffsetGreaterThan = null)

 List the vouchers that are sent to the integration for approval.
 The voucher details can be retrieved using the JournalEntryVoucher with the corresponding voucher types.
 (Auth roles: VoucherApproval_Full)